wp-plugins/shareyourcart/readme.txt

 Thus, you can focus on further building your business, and not on generating coupon codes.

 == Changelog ==
+= 1.4.1 =
+* Switched the method of building the callback URL from wp-ajax to a normal post. wp-ajax was not reliable enough as some 3rd party plugins might make it mallfunction

 = 1.4 =
 * Completelly rewritten the plugin using the ShareYourCart SDK 2.0
 * Added support to easily create custom buttons